 Leadership Principles & Culture

-- According to which principles do we lead in our organization?
+- According to which principles do we lead in our organisation?

-- Do the established leadership principles of our organization reflect our culture?
+- Do the established leadership principles of our organisation reflect our culture?

-- How would someone recognize a top leader in our company?
+- How would someone recognise a top leader in our company?

 Levels of Development